DIY Craft: Recycle a Garden Fence Into a Creative Bulletin Board or Jewelry Organizer

-- your garden fence piece or small trellis (this can be wire, wood, or plastic)
+- Garden fence piece or small trellis (this can be wire, wood, or plastic)

-- some wire that matches or coordinates with your garden item
+- Wire that matches or coordinates with your garden item

-- some decorative clips to attach your bulletin board items or photos
+- Decorative clips to attach your bulletin board items or photos

 1. First, I used a dremel to remove the bottom posts and connecting parts of my fencing so I was left with just the center decorative part of my fence (see photo of original fencing).